Ben Teal: Life and career

 Teal was born January 19, 1857, in Eugene, Oregon.
 (Note: A childhood photograph of Teal in the Oregon Historical Society's Cartes-de-Visite collection has the inscription: "Ben Teal, son of Joseph Teal, in his boyhood.
 Born in Eugene, Jan.
 19, 1857.")
 He spent his early life in San Francisco, and made his first stage appearance at four or five years old.
 As an adult, Teal began his career as a stage director in California, before relocating to New York City in the latter part of the century.

 He married Mary Blackburn, a native of Sacramento, California, in New York City on June 27, 1887.
 He later remarried to Portland, Oregon, native Elinor Toomey Gilman in Boston, Massachusetts, on October 9, 1906.
+In 1894 he directed the musical Palmer Cox's Brownies at the Fourteenth Street Theatre in Manhattan.

 Teal gained notoriety for his directing of the original Broadway production of Ben-Hur (1899–1900), in which he successfully arranged an elaborate chariot race sequence on stage.
 He staged over thirty plays on Broadway between 1897 and 1916.
 Teal was known for his brusque stage direction and interaction with cast members, though he was noted for being "without peer in his ability to move large numbers of extras around onstage."
 Writer Edward Jewett Luce noted in 1910: "Ben Teal—the very mention of whose name suggest stage management with a vengeance—is known all over the world as the strictest, yet the most conscientious of stage directors."